umegbewe/linux-kernel-development/README.md

 The purpose of this repo is to get you started with packages and resources necessary to develop for the Linux Kernel

 ## check.sh script
-The check.sh script checks and installs the required packages to compile Linux Kernel for your distribution
+The check.sh script checks and installs the required packages to compile Linux Kernel for your distribution.<br>
+Usage: ``bash check.sh``

 Example:
 ```